Potty Training Boys in only 3 Days – Tips, Tales and Takes

 We stayed pretty much on the top floor near the bathroom.

-Then it clicked some more, where when he starts to go, he tells me and we go and he finished on the potty.
+Then it clicked some more, where when he starts to go, he tells me, and we g,o and he finishes on the potty.

-The set backs have been not catching the big releases which he just does wherever he is.
+The setbacks have not catching the big releases, which he just does wherever he is.
 But we go through the same process.
-He finishes and then we celebrate.
+He finishes, and then we celebrate.

 I can’t wait for him to do one big one on the seat.